-The best way to define a digital marketing platform is to break it down into its two parts: digital marketing and digital business platforms.
+Modern digital marketing relies on technology to analyze the comprehensive performance of a business’ marketing campaign, and help guide future strategies and decision-making.
+The best way to define a digital marketing platform is to break it down into its two parts: digital marketing and digital marketing platforms.

 What is Digital Marketing?